Archives by date

 We are pleased to announce that the 2017 Philosophy of Social Science Roundtable will be held at the University of British Columbia, Vancouver, Canada on May 19-20.
 Hosts: Margaret Schabas (email@example.com) and Daniel Steel (firstname.lastname@example.org) The Centre for Applied Ethics and the Department of Philosophy at UBC are proud to be lead sponsors of the 2017 […]

 Dominic Lopes – Being for Beauty: Aesthetic Agency and Value Ours is an era unrivalled in the richness of its aesthetic achievement.
 Natural beauty lies within easy reach, design is ubiquitous, and more art is now made than ever before, sometimes using new technologies to yield entirely new forms.
-Aesthetic opportunities fill every niche and […]
+Aesthetic opportunities fill every niche and compete for attention, […]

 April 27, 7:00 – 8:30, Buchanan A201 How do we know when we face a democratic crisis?
 To some degree, new technologies may pose democratic crises.
 But propaganda has also classically been taken to be a cause of democratic crisis, independently of the medium.
 In Book VIII of The Republic, Plato argues that democracy’s freedoms will […]